-With over one billion active users on Instagram, everyone from your co-worker, to the Poptarts brand, to your doctor has a presence on the platform.
+With over one billion active users on Instagram, everyone from your co-worker, to the Poptarts brand, to your doctor has an account.

 If you’ve seen a decrease in engagement on your account, there's information about how to get more likes on Instagram.
-However, it's useful to learn how the shadow ban affects Instagram accounts and see if you’ve fallen victim to this practice.
+However, it's useful to learn how the shadowban affects Instagram accounts and see if you’ve fallen victim to the algorithm change.

-Shadow banning has been seeming to grow in popularity since early 2017 when both Instagram and Twitter were accused of implementing this practice on their platforms.
+Shadowbanning has grown in popularity since early 2017 when both Instagram and Twitter were accused of implementing the practice on their platforms.

-These two platforms have approached the practice of shadow banning in different ways.
-In July 2018, Twitter came forward with a response focused on the Twitter ranking system and whether the Twitter shadow ban actually existed.
+The two platforms have approached the practice of shadowbanning in different ways.
+In July 2018, Twitter came forward with a response focused on the Twitter ranking system and whether the Twitter shadowban actually existed.

 Instagram, on the other hand, has not admitted to the practice.
 They approached the topic in a more vague way that seems to be confirming but not confirming the practice in the same way.

-Instagram shadow ban is when Instagram partially bans your content from appearing on the platform without your awareness of the situation.
+Instagram shadowban is when Instagram partially bans your content from appearing on the platform without your awareness of the situation.
 All of your followers can still view and engage with your published content.
-However, your posts are not viewable under other Instagram discovery tools such as the explore feature or hashtag views.
+However, your posts are not viewable under other Instagram discovery tools such as the Explore feature or through hashtag views.

 Even though Instagram hasn’t come forward about the process, there’s a few easy steps to check if this practice is affecting your profile and engagement.